Raum the Old: Descendants of Finnálf the Old

-According to the Hversu, Finnalf inherited the land of East Dale (Eystri-Dal, probably the modern Dal) and all the land north of Lake Vænir (modern Lake Vänern) from the Gaut Elf river (the modern Göta älv river) north to the Raum Elf river (the modern Glomma river), and that the land was then called Álfheim.
+According to the Hversu, Finnalf inherited the land of East Dale (Eystri-Dal, modern day Østerdalen) and all the land north of Lake Vænir (modern Lake Vänern) from the Gautelfr (the modern Göta älv river) north to the Raumelfi (the modern Glomma, despite the name's similarity to the distant Rauma), and that the land was then called Álfheim.

 Finnálf married Svanhild (Svanhildr) who was called Gold-feather (Gullfjǫðr) and was the daughter of Day (Dagr) son of Dayspring (Dellingr) by Sun (Sól) daughter of Mundilfari.
 Dag as a personification of day and the sun-goddess Sól are mentioned elsewhere, but only the Hversu mentions their daughter.
 Svanhild bore Finnálf a son named Svan the Red (Svanr inn rauðr) who was father of Sæfari, father of Úlf (Úlfr), father of Álf, father of Ingimund (Ingimundr) and Eystein (Eysteinn).

 According to the eddic poem Hyndluljód (stanza 12), Óttar, whose genealogy is the subject of this poem, was son of Innstein (Innsteinn), son of Álf the Old, son of Úlf, son of Sæfari, son of Svan the Red.
 So the Innstein of the Hyndluljód and Eystein of the Hversu are presumably identical.

+Descendants of Raum the Old Björnsson

 Descendants of Gudröd

 Gudröd, Raum's eldest legitimate son, inherited the largest portion of his father's lands.
 Gudröd's son was Eystein the Wicked (Eysteinn illráði) who conquered part of Trondheim and set his son Önund over it.
 When Önund was killed in a revolt, Eystein made his dog, Saur, king of the territory.
 The tale is also told more fully as a deed of long ago in the Saga of Hakon the Good in the Heimskringla where Eystein (no parentage given) is said to be King of the Uplands in Norway, part of the modern county of Oppland.
 See Snær for another use of the dog king motif.